Jin Jin and the Panda Patrol

 Jin Jin and the Panda Patrol (熊猫京京 (Xióngmāo jīng jīng)) is a 1994 animated TV series created by Beijing Golden Panda Animation Company and dubbed by Saban Entertainment.
 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment.
-The series is not available on Disney+.

 Plot

 Jin Jin is a panda living in Pandaland.
 His home ends up destroyed by Grimster, a henchman of the evil Dr. Mania.
 Dr. Mania plans to regress the Earth back to its primitive times before humans had developed over parts of nature.
 Now Jin Jin travels to stop the plot of Dr. Maniac, find the New Pandaland, and even save some endangered species along the way.